 Making a full upfront payment

-Every so often, an RV lover walks into a dealership lot ready to pay in full for their camper, but financial experts opine that this the least smart use of money.
+Every so often, an RV lover walks into a dealership lot ready to pay in full for their camper, but financial experts opine that this is the least smart use of money.
 Investing the money in a profitable venture while seeking a reasonable loan is more advisable.